-We are committed to giving children the tools they need to spell.
-Once their phonemic knowledge is secure, we use the North Somerset Learning Exchange Year 2- 6 Spelling Programme to teach spelling.
+We are committed to giving children the tools they need to succeed in spelling.
+Once their phonemic knowledge is secure, we use Year 2- 6 Spelling Programme developed by the North Somerset Learning Exchange to teach spelling.

 Where words are irregular, and do not follow the rules, we use etymology (the stories behind the spelling of certain words) and graphic strategies to help children to learn these spellings.

-In addition there are two sets of high frequency words which are taught in KS1.
-By the beginning of Year 3 all children should be able to spell the words on these lists.
+In addition, there are two sets of high frequency words which are taught in KS1.
+By the beginning of Year 3, all children should be able to spell the words on these lists.

 We teach the Y3/4/5/6 lists through our regular spelling, punctuation and grammar lessons.
 These words can now be viewed using the links below.

 Effective and efficient use of a dictionary forms part of our English teaching and children have access to dictionaries at all times.

 Where children have particular barriers in relation to spelling, specific, targeted interventions are used to support them build accuracy and confidence.

 Children are assessed in spelling using our diagnostic tests twice a year.
 The results of these tests are used to inform future planning to ensure we address any gaps in understanding.

 There is an expectation that children will spell the words they know how to spell correctly in every piece of written work and teachers give feedback to children on this basis.
 Where a spelling rule has not been taught or a word is completely new to the child, they have access to the resources that will allow a plausible attempt at that spelling.